 Understandings of music, the mind, and the body have been closely allied since antiquity, their mutual influence inspiring idealized concepts of health as harmony, models of nervous transmission, theories of learning, and conceptions of sympathy and affect.
-A number of shared threads link ancient notions of harmonia with Boethius’s musica humana, Descartes’s comparison of the workings of the nervous system to a bellows-operated church organ, and Berlioz’s account of the embodied effects of the sounds of the Aeolian harp.
-This research group investigates the long history of using music to theorize the workings of the mind and body from antiquity to the present day, as well as the ways in which understandings of the mind and body have been historically applied to explain the effects of music.
+The "Histories of Music, Mind, and Body" research group investigates the long history of using music to theorize the workings of the mind and body from antiquity to the present day, as well as the ways in which understandings of the mind and body have been historically applied to explain the effects of music.
 In parallel, it studies the pre-history of the modern field of music cognition, understood as the interdisciplinary intersection of psychoacoustics, psychology, and aesthetics, as they pertain to music.
+It thus seeks to historicize specific philosophical, embodied, and medical understandings of the experience of music (e.g., the deployment of Early Modern theories of the passions or Enlightenment-era vibrating nerve theories in music-theoretical texts), as well as diverse approaches to cognitive states (e.g., premodern notions of attention and distraction), mental categorizations of the sounding world (e.g., the experience of consonance and dissonance), and the emergence of basic musical concepts and assumptions (e.g., octave equivalence or the notion of the note as a discrete unit).
 The group will explore these areas of inquiry over a period of five years, working in conjunction with visiting researchers in the fields of music, the history of science, and philosophy, as well as with scientists specializing in music cognition and auditory neuroscience.
 In addition, the group will regularly convene working groups in order to undertake short-term research and publication projects with collaborators on various related subjects.

 The group comprises four main areas of inquiry: